-Venue, Judge, and Your Criminal Court Case
+Venue, Judges, and Your Criminal Court Case

-However, if the crime occurred in Bedminster Township, Bernards Township, Bernardsville, Bound Brook, Branchburg Township, Bridgewater Township, Far Hills, Franklin Township, Green Brook Township, Hillsborough Township, Manville, Millstone, Montgomery Township, North Plainfield, Peapack-Gladstone, Raritan, Rocky Hill, Somerville, South Bound Brook, Warren Township, or Watchung, New Jersey, you could appear before a Somerset County judge.
+If the crime occurred in Bedminster Township, Bernards Township, Bernardsville, Bound Brook, Branchburg Township, Bridgewater Township, Far Hills, Franklin Township, Green Brook Township, Hillsborough Township, Manville, Millstone, Montgomery Township, North Plainfield, Peapack-Gladstone, Raritan, Rocky Hill, Somerville, South Bound Brook, Warren Township, or Watchung, New Jersey, you could appear before a Somerset County judge.

 Your case will be heard before a Middlesex County court for crimes committed in Carteret, Cranbury, Dunellen, East Brunswick, Edison, Helmetta, Highland Park, Jamesburg, Metuchen, Middlesex, Milltown, Monroe Township, New Brunswick, North Brunswick, Old Bridge, Perth Amboy, Piscataway, Plainsboro, Sayreville, South Amboy, South Brunswick, South Plainfield, South River, Spotswood, or Woodbridge, New Jersey.

 The Presiding Judge is Colleen M. Flynn.
 Other judges who may hear your case are Judge Thomas P. Abode, Judge Thomas J. Buck, Judge Andrea G. Carter, Judge Craig L. Corson, Judge Pedro J. Jiminez, Jr., Judge Robert J. Jones, Jr., Judge Joseph Paone, and Judge Sheree V. Pitchford.